AroPunithaMercyA/TextToSpeech/README.md

 Then...

-import textToSpeech from '.node-modules/texttospeech/index.js';
+import textTospeech from '.node-modules/convertingtexttospeech/index.js';

-textToSpeech();
+textTospeech();

 # todo